tinalexander/tinalexander.github.io/notes/2024/02-february.md

 >
 > Because as a clinician who provides a tremendous number of vaccines to adults, I have not necessarily found that to be true in my practice.
 >
-> And for me, when the CDC says, may, they think, oh, may like may doesn't really mean anything.
+> And for me, when the CDC says, 'may,' they think, 'oh, may?
+Like may doesn't really mean anything.
 That doesn't mean me.
-It doesn't mean I need to do it.
-And should, is quite clear.
+It doesn't mean I need to do it.'
+And 'should,' is quite clear.
 >
 > And so I am concerned.
 Although I definitely believe that what you say is true, I would like additional data to back up what you have said.
 >